bilalahmadj110/DesktopCloud/README.md

 Change the `HOST/IP` Address in `constants.py` file

+## How to run?
+1. Make sure you've install python 2.7.18
+2. Run the `welcome.py`

 **Note: You can't use the Python version greater than or equal to 3.**